IEEEBerkeley/web-ape/course-info.md

 # Course Info

-Through HOPE, you will learn effective printed circuit board (PCB) design and develop the skills to build custom electronics for classes, personal projects, student teams, and more.
-You will learn effective system, schematic, and layout design for PCBs through hands-on labs and experience basic PCB assembly and bringup.
-You will also be exposed to some advanced PCB design topics such as DFx, signal and power integrity, grounding, and thermals.
-At the end of the semester, you will combine all of your skills in a student design project.
+APE introduces advanced printed circuit board (PCB) design and layout, with a focus on more complex considerations and more nuanced experience with standard tools than the introductory Hands-On PCB Engineering (HOPE) course.
+It is intended for students with previous PCB design experience (preferably HOPE) and some basic experience with upper division-level circuit design.
+Students will utilize Altium Designer alongside supporting software and plugins to aid in design and verification of PCBs.
+Students interested in developing PCBs for class projects, research, or engineering student teams will benefit from this course.

-### Enrolling in HOPE
+### Enrolling in APE

-Students who are interested in signing up for HOPE in Spring 2025 should fill out [THIS](https://berkie.ee/hope-sp25-apply) enrollment form to recieve a permission code (they will be distributed in batches, first come first serve).
-Our DeCal listing for Fall '24 was [https://decal.berkeley.edu/courses/7583](https://decal.berkeley.edu/courses/7583).
+Students who are interested in signing up for APE in Spring 2025 should fill out [THIS](https://berkie.ee/ape-sp25-apply?ref=ieee.berkeley.edu) enrollment form.

 Please email us if you are a concurrent enrollment student- we prioritize matriculated UC Berkeley students.
-Space permitting, however, concurrent enrollment students are welcome to take HOPE.
+Space permitting, however, concurrent enrollment students are welcome to take APE.

-Classes begin week of 1/26.
+Classes begin week of 1/27.

-We offer HOPE as an in-person class this semester.
-We plan to hold two identical sections of class each week (Wed and Thurs), and you can choose which section to enroll in.
+We offer APE as an in-person class this semester.
+We have a single pilot section on Thursdays in Cory 125.

 ### Prerequisites

-HOPE is not a class about circuits.
-We expect students to have a basic understanding of circuits.
-We heavily recommend students satisfy our pre-reqs of EE 16B or ME 100, or otherwise have a similar level of knowledge in circuits (e.g. PHYSICS 7B, BIOE 105).

-## Grading

-Your grade is primarily based on completion of labs and assignments.
-The final project is graded both on completion and demonstration of concepts taught in the course.
-Students need 70% to pass.

-See bCourses for detailed [grading breakdown](https://bcourses.berkeley.edu/courses/1541379/pages/grading-breakdown).
-We will keep track of grade-related things in bCourses.
-Other course content will be found here on the website.
+At least one upper division course with a circuit design element, such as EE105, EE113A/B, EE140 (240A), EE142, EECS151 (251A), or EE194: Tapeout/Bringup, will provide expected knowledge.
+HOPE or previous PCB design experience is also highly recommended.
+If you have completed alternative coursework or have experience please let us know in the application form!
+Those unsure are welcome to email us (the class is not limited to EECS students!).

 ### Office Hours